ICS491TeamLucio/lucio.github.io/index.md

 The application uses the [Semantic UI](http://semantic-ui.com/) CSS framework.
 To learn more about the Semantic UI theme integration with Meteor, see [Semantic-UI-Meteor](https://github.com/Semantic-Org/Semantic-UI-Meteor).

-The Semantic UI theme files are located in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
-Because they are located in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
-(Meteor automatically loads all files into the client that are located in the client/ directory).
+The Semantic UI theme files are in [app/client/lib/semantic-ui](https://github.com/ics-software-engineering/meteor-application-template/tree/master/app/client/lib/semantic-ui) directory.
+Because they are in the client/ directory and not the imports/ directory, they do not need to be explicitly imported to be loaded.
+(Meteor automatically loads all files into the client that are in the client/ directory).

 Note that the user pages contain a menu fixed to the top of the page, and thus the body element needs to have padding attached to it.
 However, the landing page does not have a menu, and thus no padding should be attached to the body element on that page.
-To accomplish this, the [router](https://github.com/uhpool/UHPool/blob/master/app/imports/startup/client/router.js) uses "triggers" to add an remove the appropriate classes from the body element when a page is visited and then left by the user.
+To accomplish this, the [router](https://github.com/uhpool/UHPool/blob/master/app/imports/startup/client/router.js) uses "triggers" to add a remove the appropriate classes from the body element when a page is visited and then left by the user.

 List of some of the Semantic UI used in this project:
 -Dropdown
--Accordian
+-Accordion
 -Cards
 -Grid
 -Container